About Read For Pixels

 3. Can I make more than one donation to either “Read For Pixels” fundraising page?

 Please note that for the RallyUp fundraising page, the donor perks are linked to set donation amounts and many perks are one-of-a-kind.
 Therefore, once a perk has been claimed by another donor, it will no longer be available.
-For the perks on Indiegogo, please make separate donations for each perk.

 3. I have made my donation but have not received an e-receipt from Stripe (RallyUp’s nonprofit donation processor).
 What’s happened?